 Ability to establish and maintain effective working relationships with department employees and the general public.

-Two or more years of experience as a Park/Historic Site Specialist II, Interpretive Resource Specialist II, or Park Ranger or above with the Missouri Department of Natural Resources; and possession of a high school diploma or proof of high school equivalency.
+One or more years of experience as a Park/Historic Site Specialist I with the Missouri Department of Natural Resources; and possession of a high school diploma or proof of high school equivalency.

-Six or more years of technical and/or professional experience with the Missouri Division of State Parks; and possession of a high school diploma or proof of high school equivalency.
+Four or more years of skilled, technical, and/or professional experience with the Missouri Division of State Parks; and possession of a high school diploma or proof of high school equivalency.

 A Bachelor’s degree from an accredited college or university with a minimum of 15 earned credit hours in one or a combination of the following: History, Art History, Music History, Anthropology, Museum Studies, Park Management, Parks and Recreation, Wildlife Management, Forestry, natural sciences, Fisheries, Biology, Botany, Education, Business or Public Administration, Law Enforcement, or a closely related field; and,

-(24 earned graduate credit hours from an accredited college or university in the specified fields may substitute for the stated education and one year of the stated experience.
-A Master’s degree from an accredited college or university in the specified fields may substitute for the stated education and two years of the stated experience.)
+(24 earned graduate credit hours from an accredited college or university in the specified fields may substitute for the stated education and experience.)